dinruz/javascript-exercises/03_numberChecker/README.md

+# Exercise complete, 14.06.2025.

+Return true for numbers >= 10 and false otherwise

 # Exercise 03 - numberChecker

 Modify the code so it returns `true` when the number is greater than or equal to 10, and `false` if it is less than 10.